-If you’ve never used a dating app before—don’t panic.
+If you’ve never used a dating app before and aren’t sure how to use Bumble, don’t panic.
 They’re not as intimidating as they seem.
 Just think of them as a coffee shop or a bar, except online.

 Download the app

-It’s simple and quick to do, and is a great baby step to taking control of your dating life, and becoming the creator of your own dating destiny.
+Bumble is free to download.
+It’s simple and quick to set up and is a great baby step to taking control of your dating life and becoming the creator of your own dating destiny.

 Make a profile